braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/overview.md

 ![An HTML in-app message with a carousel of content and interactive buttons.]({% image_buster /assets/img_archive/ios-html-full-iam.gif %})

 Full in-app message content is displayed in a `WKWebView` and may optionally contain other rich content, such as images and fonts, allowing full control over message appearance and functionality.
-Please note that we currently do not support the display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.
+Note that we currently do not support the display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.

 {% alert note %}
 Starting in iOS SDK version 3.19.0, the following JavaScript methods are no-ops in HTML in-app messages: `alert`, `confirm`, `prompt`.